Security Rights and Aircraft Liens in Finland

 Lien Rights Under Finnish Law

 The exact equivalent of a lien under Finnish law remains unclear.
-In Finland, the term is often used to describe security rights arising from retention rights, explicit statutory provisions, or hypothecation/pledge.
-For this article, a lien under Finnish law refers to a statutory right entitling a creditor to a preferred claim over the value of a specific object.
-This right is protected against title changes without requiring a declaration of intent from involved parties.
-Our air law specialists will guide you through every aspect of aircraft liens and aviation law.
+In Finland, the term is often used to describe security rights arising from rights of retention, explicit statutory provisions, or hypothecation/pledge.
+For the purposes of this article, a lien under Finnish law refers to a statutory right entitling a creditor to a preferred claim over the value of a specific object.
+This right is protected against title changes without requiring a declaration of intent from the parties involved.
+Our aviation and transport law specialists will guide you through every aspect of aircraft liens and aviation law in Finland.

 Distinction Between Lien and Right of Retention

 Theoretically, a lien and a right of retention differ.
-The latter allows a party to retain possession of an object as security for payment of claims related to that object.
-Similar to a lien, the right of retention remains unaffected by title changes and, under certain conditions, enables the sale of the retained property to meet the claim.
-This closely aligns with the legal effects of a lien.
+A right of retention allows a party to retain possession of an object as security for payment of claims related to that object.
+Similar to a lien, the right of retention remains unaffected by changes in title and, under certain conditions, enables the sale of the retained property to satisfy the claim.
+In practice, this closely aligns with the legal effects of a lien.

 Aircraft Liens in Finland